Henry Burton (South African politician): Background

+Political career

 In the 1898 Cape election, Burton stood in Barkly West for the Afrikaner Bond against Cecil Rhodes.
 In the election, he was supported by prominent figures, including Olive Schreiner, Sol Plaatje, and Tengo Jabavu.
 He lost the election, but filed an election petition against Rhodes, which he also lost.

 During the Second Boer War, Burton worked as the legal aide of Sir Richard Solomon, Attorney-General of the Cape Colony.
 In 1902, he was elected to the Cape Legislative Assembly for the constituency of Albert.
 In 1907, he became a King's Counsel, and in 1908, he joined the government of John X. Merriman as Attorney-General of the Cape Colony.

+In 1910, Burton was elected to the Union Parliament as member for Albert, and joined Louis Botha's Union Cabinet as Minister of Native Affairs, which was well-received by African opinion.
+As minister, Burton repealed a number of anti-African measures.

+In 1912, the government was reshuffled, and Burton was replaced at Native Affairs by J. B. M. Hertzog, a supporter of racial segregation.
+Instead, he became Minister of Railways and Harbours, holding the post until 1920.
+In 1915, he was defeated in Albert, but was returned for Klip River in a by-election.

-In 1910, Burton was elected to the Union Parliament as member for Albert, and joined the Union Cabinet.
-He was Minister of Native Affairs from 1910 to 1912, Minister of Railways and Harbours from 1912 to 1921, and Minister of Finance from 1915 to 1917 and from 1920 to 1924.
-In 1918, he attended the Imperial War Conference in London as a delegate; on his return, his ship SS Galway Castle was torpedoed in the Bay of Biscay, and he was rescued from one of the open boats.
+In addition of the Railways and Harbours portfolio, Burton was also acting Minister of Finance during the First World War from 1916 to 1917.
+The wartime loaf of bread, of an inferior quality, was nicknamed the 'Burton loaf'.
+In 1918, he attended the Imperial War Conference in London as a delegate; on his return, his ship, SS Galway Castle, was torpedoed in the Bay of Biscay, and he was rescued from one of the open boats.
+Earlier, he had been torpedoed in the English Channel when travelling to England.

-Burton was sworn of the Imperial Privy Council in 1924.
-This gave him the style The Right Honourable and the postnominal letters 'P.C.' for the rest of his life.
+In 1920, Smuts appointed Burton Minister of Finance.
+In April 1921, faced with a large deficit, Burton introduced a drastic budget which contained increases in taxes and duties as well as cuts in civil service salaries, telling the House that "I am afraid it will probably shock the public, but it may be a healthy shock.
+It may be a very necessary shock to make people realise what the position really is."

+In 1923, Burton attended the Imperial Conference and the Imperial Economic Conference.
+He was appointed to the Privy Council in 1924.
+Later the same year, he stood unsuccessfully to represent Ladismith in the general election.
+His austerity measures, and particularly his taxes on tobacco and patent medicines, were thought to have contributed to the government's defeat, particularly in rural seats.